Stål Aanderaa

-Stål Aanderaa (born 1 February 1931) is a Norwegian mathematician.
+Stål Aanderaa (1 February 1931 – 24 January 2026) was a Norwegian mathematician.

 Biography

 Aanderaa was born in Beitstad.
 He completed the mag.scient. degree in 1959 and his doctorate at Harvard University in 1966.
 He was a professor at the University of Oslo from 1978 to his retirement in 2001.

-Aanderaa is a member of the Norwegian Academy of Science and Letters.
+Aanderaa was a member of the Norwegian Academy of Science and Letters.

 Work

 Aanderaa is one of the namesakes of the Aanderaa–Karp–Rosenberg conjecture.